Julius Axelrod Biography

-Birthday: May 30, 1912
+Birthday: May 30, 1912 (Gemini)

-Born in: New York, United States
+Born In: New York, United States

 Julius Axelrod was an American biochemist who was one of winners of 1970 Nobel Prize in Physiology or Medicine.
 He won the award for his work on the release and reuptake of catecholamine neurotransmitters, a class of chemicals in the brain.
 He also made notable contributions to the understanding of the pineal gland.
 Born in New York City to Jewish immigrants from Poland, he became interested in science, especially medicine, at a young age.
 He received a bachelor's degree in biology from the College of the City of New York.
 He wanted to become a doctor but was rejected by every medical school to which he applied.
 He began his career working as a chemist before joining the research division of Goldwater Memorial Hospital where he worked under the prominent biochemist Bernard Beryl Brodie who was a major figure in the field of drug metabolism.
 Under his mentorship, Axelrod ventured into a career in research and performed vital studies on analgesic medications.
 Eventually he joined the National Institute of Mental Health where he spent the rest of his career.
 The key research of his career was regarding the release, reuptake, and storage of the neurotransmitters epinephrine and norepinephrine which made him a joint winner of the Nobel Prize in Physiology or Medicine in 1970 along with Bernard Katz and Ulf von Euler.